-I had a really great conversation with an SGPT athlete the other day, and I wanted to expand on what we talked about here as her questions were really good and ones I get a lot.
+I had a really great conversation with an SGPT athlete the other day, and I wanted to expand on what we talked about as her questions were really good.

 “Coach, why is important to work your core first?”